D-Kumar19/CancerScanDiagnostics/README.md

 ## How to Use

-Please refer to the `docs` directory for detailed instructions on dataset preparation, model training, and web interface deployment.
+Please refer to the attached file for detailed instructions on dataset preparation, model training, and web interface deployment.